Christian pilgrimage

 The Way of St. James (el Camino de Santiago), is the pilgrimage to the Cathedral of Santiago de Compostela where legend has it that it holds the remains of the apostle, Saint James the Great.
 The route was declared the first European Cultural Route by the Council of Europe in October 1987; it was also named one of UNESCO's World Heritage Sites in 1993.

-Christianity has a strong tradition of pilgrimages, both to sites relevant to the New Testament narrative (especially in the Holy Land) and to sites associated with later saints or miracles.
+Christianity has a strong tradition of pilgrimages, both to sites relevant to the Old and New Testament narrative (especially in the Holy Land) and to sites associated with later saints, miracles, and Marian apparitions.
+A pilgrimage journey is usually characterised in terms of discovery and encounter as well as a physical destination.

 History

 Christian pilgrimages were first made to sites connected with the birth, life, crucifixion and resurrection of Jesus.
 Aside from the early example of Origen in the third century, surviving descriptions of Christian pilgrimages to the Holy Land date from the 4th century, when pilgrimage was encouraged by church fathers including Saint Jerome, and established by Saint Helena, the mother of Constantine the Great.

 In many places, an extensive infrastructure developed that was specifically geared towards the accommodation and consumption needs of a large number of pilgrims.
 In the late Middle Ages, there were organised group journeys for pilgrims, mainly by ship from various starting points to Israel.